EmotiBit/EmotiBit_Docs/Getting_Started.md

 |EmotiBit BLUE LED solid ON|<img src="./assets/EmotiBit-bootup-stage-3.jpg" width="300">|Verify correct WiFi credentials in config file (see [Adding WiFi credentials](#Adding-WiFi-credentials))|
 |EmotiBit BLUE LED BLINKING|<img src="./assets/EmotiBit-bootup-stage-4.gif" width="300">|Huzzah!
 EmotiBit is connected to your WiFi!
 Open EmotiBit Oscilloscope to start streaming biometric data!|

-# Next Steps: Connecting to EmotiBit and Recording EmotiBit Data
+# Next Steps: Connecting to EmotiBit and Streaming EmotiBit Data
 This section outlines the procedure for connecting to, streaming, and recording data from your EmotiBit using the EmotiBit Oscilloscope application.

 ### 1. EmotiBit Oscilloscope Network Connection